-Given that the co-founders are high-profile chefs, it is no surprise that the Bal Masqué features the menus of eight nationally renowned chefs.
-The evening’s fare will include preparations by John Currence (City Grocery, Oxford, MS), Suzanne Goin (Lucques, Los Angeles), Paul Kahan (Publican, Chicago), Mike Lata (FIG, Charleston), Nancy Oakes (Prospect, San Francisco), Richard Reddington (Redd, Yountville, CA), Andrea Reusing (Lantern, Chapel Hill), and Maggie Scales (La Boulangerie, New Orleans).
+The Bal Masqué features menus from nationally renowned chefs.
+The evening’s fare will include preparations by John Currence (City Grocery, Oxford, MS), Nancy Oakes (Boulevard, San Francisco), Neal Bodeheimer (Cure Co., New Orleans), Nina Compton (Compere Lapin, New Orleans), Suzanne Goin (Lucques, Los Angeles), Paul Kahan (Avec, Chicago), Mike Lata (FIG and The Ordinary, Charleston), Frank Stitt (Highlands Bar and Grill, Birmingham), Richard Reddington (Redd, Yountville), Andrea Reusing (Lantern, Chapel Hill), Maggie Scales (La Boulangerie, New Orleans)

 The event is designed to attract donors in support of the Link Stryjewski Foundation’s mission.
 As such, tickets to Bal Masqué start at $300.
 Tickets for the Chefs’ dinner come in at $750.
 A few things to note: The Bal Masqué attire is black tie or costume attire.
 Masks, of course, are a required piece of the ensemble.
 (As is the case for any good carnival party!)
 Enjoy an evening of delicious food, music, dancing, and support a worthy cause all the while.
 Tickets for both events are available to purchase here.
 Happy carnival, y’all!